-Paul Wolfson is a partner in the firm's Litigation/Controversy Department, and a vice chair of the Appellate and Supreme Court Litigation Practice Group.
-He is also a member of the Government and Regulatory Litigation Practice Group.
+Paul Wolfson is a partner in the firm's Litigation/Controversy Department, and a co-chair of the Appellate and Supreme Court Litigation Practice.
+He is also a member of the Government and Regulatory Litigation Practice.
 He rejoined the firm in 2002.

 Mr. Wolfson's practice focuses on Supreme Court and appellate litigation, and on advising clients on complex issues of federal law.

-Mr. Wolfson has argued 20 cases in the United States Supreme Court and has also argued before seven federal courts of appeals.
-He served for two years as a member of an ABA Presidential Task Force on Federal Pleading Standards, examining the effect of the Twombly and Iqbal decisions.
+Mr. Wolfson has argued 21 cases in the United States Supreme Court and has also argued before seven federal courts of appeals.
+He is a member of the ABA Standing Committee on Federal Judicial Improvements, and served for two years as a member of an ABA Presidential Task Force on Federal Pleading Standards, examining the effect of the Twombly and Iqbal decisions.
 He also served two terms on the District of Columbia Board on Professional Responsibility.
-Before rejoining the firm, Mr. Wolfson worked for eight years in the Solicitor General’s Office, where he received the Attorney General’s Distinguished Service Award for “exemplary representation of the United States before the Supreme Court.”
+Before rejoining the firm, Mr. Wolfson worked for eight years in the Solicitor General's Office, where he received the Attorney General's Distinguished Service Award for “exemplary representation of the United States before the Supreme Court.”
 After law school, he clerked for Supreme Court Justice Byron White.

 In the courts of appeals and district courts, Mr. Wolfson has a diverse practice, including several universities and governmental entities.
 He has represented a leading university against efforts to attach antiquities in its collection, another leading university against challenges to its plans for expansion of its campus, the Commonwealth of Puerto Rico in defending its landmark fiscal-stabilization program, the State of Georgia in litigation over the water supply for the metropolitan Atlanta region, and a federal agency in challenging sanctions imposed under Rule 11.